Labor Day Albion – Walk the River Trail – has been a popular event for a decade. Albion is becoming known as a “hub of trails.”

 Walk the Albion River Trail

-Due to the COVID-19 pandemic, there will not be an official Labor Day Albion – Walk the River Trail event for 2020.
+Due to the COVID-19 pandemic, there was no official Labor Day Albion – Walk the River Trail event for 2020.
 Nevertheless, the Albion Recreation Department invites the public to get outdoors to enjoy the trail, and the historic displays at Holland Park this year.

 The City of Albion does not assume any liability for trail hikers.